Skip to main content

 The practical implication: an organisation that finishes building its MHMS 2020 system in April 2026 cannot submit a valid SPHM application until July 2026 at the earliest — after 3 months of documented operational records have accumulated.

-Action required: If your organisation is in the SPHM application pipeline, adjust your timeline to account for the 3-month accumulation period.
+Action required: If your organisation is in the SPHM application pipeline, account for the 3-month accumulation period in your timeline.
 The clock starts when the system is operationally active and generating records (staff trained, HCPs monitored, suppliers verified, JKHD meetings held) — not when documentation is written.

 Deadline: 3 months before your planned SPHM submission date.
 If you are targeting a specific application window, count backward — your system must be live and generating records 3 months prior.

-The eight amendments do not apply equally to all certified organisations.
-Use this matrix to identify which changes are directly relevant to your situation.
+The eight requirement areas above do not apply equally to all certified organisations.
+Use this matrix to identify which are directly relevant to your situation (numbers refer to the table in "New vs. Reaffirmed" above).

 Food manufacturer (medium / large)1, 2, 3, 4, 7High